opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/findings.md

 `alertState`    | Used to filter by alert state.
 Possible values are `ACTIVE`, `ACKNOWLEDGED`, `COMPLETED`, `ERROR`, or `DELETED`.
 Optional.
 `sortString`    | The string Security Analytics uses to sort the alerts.
 Optional.
 `sortOrder`     | The order used to sort the list of alerts.
 Possible values are `asc` or `desc`.
 Optional.
-`missing`       | A list of fields for which no alias mappings are found.
+`missing`       | A list of fields for which no alias mappings were found.
 Optional.
 `size`          | An optional maximum number of results to be returned in the response.
 Optional.
 `startIndex`    | The pagination indicator.
 Optional.
 `searchString`  | The alert attribute you want returned in the search.
 Optional.